LeontiosH/AI-PROGNOSIS-Nature-Aging-Code/README.md

 submitted to Nature Aging
 (please cite it accordingly)
 ************************************************
+Requires STATA Version 17.0, Midas, Metandi modules First copy the content of the theMIDAS-ADO_CodeByLeontios.txt file and replace the whole code of STATA midas.ado file.
+This will allow the estimation of additional parameters that are not exported by the current version of the midas.ado

-To run the whole analysis, use the following .do files that run as batches:
+Then, to run the whole analysis, use the following .do files that run as batches:

 batchLeontiosMain.do
 batchLeontiosMetaREG.do